-A comprehensive Internal Audit report will be produced following completion of every Audit engagement.
-This report will include a description of any control deficiencies identified as well as the actions that have agreed will be implemented to remedy these.

-The report will include the names of the individuals responsible for remedial action and the date by which such actions will be completed.
+An Internal Audit report is produced following completion of every Audit engagement.
+Each report includes details of identified deficiencies, as well as Management's agreed actions to resolve.
+The agreed actions also include the names of the action owners and the agreed target date for remediation.

-All Internal Audit reports will be given an overall control rating, which will be based on the severity of any individual control deficiencies identified.
+All Internal Audit reports are given an overall control rating, which is based on the severity of any individual control deficiencies identified.
 The overall control ratings are as follows;

+Effective

-Effective Effective with minor limitations Requires significant Improvement Not Effective
+Effective with minor limitations

+Requires significant Improvement

+Not Effective

-The method of determining overall control rating for Audit reports and for individual control weaknesses is described in the 'TMIA Framework' which is the methodology used by the Internal Audit function.
+The method of determining overall control rating for Audit reports and for individual control weaknesses is described in the 'TMIA Policies and Procedures'.